begriffs/libderp/README.md

 make VARIANT=dev
 ```

-Object files for both variants can coexist.
-There is no `make clean` target
+Object files for the dev and release variants can coexist.
+There is no `make
-because there shouldn't be a need to do that manually.
-The Makefile has an
+clean` target because there shouldn't be a need to do that manually.
+The
-accurate dependency graph, so running `make` should always know what to update.
+Makefile has an accurate dependency graph, so running `make` should always know
+what to update.

 ### Running tests